Ranked #3 Coding — AI That Writes Production Code

 The Stripe case study isn’t a press release fantasy.
 A 50-million-line Ruby codebase — the kind of monolith that makes engineers sweat — got migrated in a single day.
 Work that would have taken a full team two months.
 The model planned, executed, self-verified, and delivered.
 On CursorBench, Cursor’s CEO said it “opened up a class of long-horizon problems that were out of reach for earlier models.”
 On the Senior Engineer Benchmark, it scored 91/100 — while GPT-5.5 and Opus 4.8 both landed in the low 60s.

 This is what Mythos-class architecture looks like when you wrap it in safety guardrails and hand it to developers.
-The guardrails are real — queries on cybersecurity, biology, and chemistry get routed to Opus 4.8 (still excellent, but not the full engine).
-But for the 95%+ of coding work that doesn’t trigger safety classifiers, you’re working with the most capable model ever released to the public.
+Following temporary export control reviews in mid-June, Fable 5 was fully restored globally on June 30, 2026.
+Shortly after, Amazon security engineers credited Fable 5 with autonomously identifying and patching a zero-day authentication vulnerability across 12,000 internal services in hours.
+The guardrails are real — queries on cybersecurity exploit generation, biology, and chemistry get routed to Opus 4.8 via a specialized classifier.
+But for the 95%+ of software engineering work that doesn’t trigger safety classifiers, you’re working with the most capable model ever released to the public.
 The agentic coding era just got its clearest champion.

 Key Strengths